-REQUIREMENTS REGARDING INFORMATION SUPPLIED WITH THE DEVICE
+REQUIREMENTS REGARDING THE INFORMATION SUPPLIED WITH THE DEVICE

-- 20. Label and instructions for use - 20.1.
+- 23. Label and instructions for use - 23.1.
 General requirements regarding the information supplied by the manufacturer

-Each device shall be accompanied by the information needed to identify the device and its manufacturer, and by any safety and performance information relevant to the user or any other person, as appropriate.
+Each device shall be accompanied by the information needed to identify the device and its manufacturer, and by any safety and performance information relevant to the user, or any other person, as appropriate.
 Such information may appear on the device itself, on the packaging or in the instructions for use, and shall, if the manufacturer has a website, be made available and kept up to date on the website, taking into account the following:

 - (a) The medium, format, content, legibility, and location of the label and instructions for use shall be appropriate to the particular device, its intended purpose and the technical knowledge, experience, education or training of the intended user(s).
 In particular, instructions for use shall be written in terms readily understood by the intended user and, where appropriate, supplemented with drawings and diagrams. - (b) The information required on the label shall be provided on the device itself.
-If this is not practicable or appropriate, some or all of the information may appear on the packaging for each unit.
-If individual full labelling of each unit is not practicable, the information shall be set out on the packaging of multiple devices. - (c) Labels shall be provided in a human-readable format and may be supplemented by machine-readable information, such as radiofrequency identification or bar codes.
+If this is not practicable or appropriate, some or all of the information may appear on the packaging for each unit, and/or on the packaging of multiple devices.

-- (d) Instructions for use shall be provided together with devices.
-However, in duly justified and exceptional cases instructions for use shall not be required or may be abbreviated if the device can be used safely and as intended by the manufacturer without any such instructions for use. - (e) Where multiple devices, with the exception of devices intended for self-testing or near-patient testing, are supplied to a single user and/or location, a single copy of the instructions for use may be provided if so agreed by the purchaser who in any case may request further copies to be provided free of charge. - (f) When the device is intended for professional use only, instructions for use may be provided to the user in non-paper format (e.g. electronic), except when the device is intended for near-patient testing. - (g) Residual risks which are required to be communicated to the user and/or other person shall be included as limitations, contra-indications, precautions or warnings in the information supplied by the manufacturer. - (h) Where appropriate, the information supplied by the manufacturer shall take the form of internationally recognised symbols, taking into account the intended users.
+- (c) Labels shall be provided in a human-readable format and may be supplemented by machine-readable information, such as radiofrequency identification ('RFID') or bar codes. - (d) Instructions for use shall be provided together with devices.
+By way of exception, instructions for use shall not be required for class I and class IIa devices if such devices can be used safely without any such instructions and unless otherwise provided for elsewhere in this Section. - (e) Where multiple devices are supplied to a single user and/or location, a single copy of the instructions for use may be provided if so agreed by the purchaser who in any case may request further copies to be provided free of charge. - (f) Instructions for use may be provided to the user in non-paper format (e.g. electronic) to the extent, and only under the conditions, set out in Regulation (EU) No 207/2012 or in any subsequent implementing rules adopted pursuant to this Regulation. - (g) Residual risks which are required to be communicated to the user and/or other person shall be included as limitations, contra-indications, precautions or warnings in the information supplied by the manufacturer. - (h) Where appropriate, the information supplied by the manufacturer shall take the form of internationally recognised symbols.
 Any symbol or identification colour used shall conform to the harmonised standards or CS.
-In areas for which no harmonised standards or CS exist, the symbols and colours shall be described in the documentation supplied with the device. - (i) In the case of devices containing a substance or a mixture which may be considered as being dangerous, taking account of the nature and quantity of its constituents and the form under which they are present, relevant hazard pictograms and labelling requirements of Regulation (EC) No 1272/2008 shall apply.
-Where there is insufficient space to put all the information on the device itself or on its label, the relevant hazard pictograms shall be put on the label and the other information required by Regulation (EC) No 1272/2008 shall be given in the instructions for use. - (j) The provisions of Regulation (EC) No 1907/2006 on the safety data sheet shall apply, unless all relevant information, as appropriate, is already made available in the instructions for use.
+In areas for which no harmonised standards or CS exist, the symbols and colours shall be described in the documentation supplied with the device.

-20.2.
+23.2.
 Information on the label